Cube Escape: Development

 Development on the Rusty Lake universe began in 2015.
 Looise and Ras had previously worked together on several flash games based on current events, which Looise reported were moderately successful but were quickly forgotten.
 The pair wanted to create games that would have more lasting impact.
 While developing the concept the two decided to set the works within a shared setting where "anything could happen" and chose the name Rusty Lake, as they wanted a "mysterious name" for both the setting and for their studio, which would share the same name.
 The name was influenced by David Lynch's Twin Peaks, which the developers saw as an influence along with point-and-click adventure games such as Myst and Monkey Island as influences.

 The studio released the first official game in the Rusty Lake universe, Cube Escape: The Lake, in 2015.
 As Looise and Ras had not developed enough of a fanbase to ensure the success of The Lake, the two chose to release it as a free game as they were worried that it would be overshadowed by other paid games.
-The game was received favorably and three more Cube Escape games were released that same year.
-Later that same year the duo released Rusty Lake Hotel, the first of three games bearing the universe's name in the title.
-This, along with Roots and Paradise, were all intended to be playable without experiencing any of the other games in the Rusty Lake series while still expanding the overall universe.
-A remake of an earlier game, Samsara Room, was released in 2020.
-While the initial version was not explicitly created as part of the Rusty Lake series, the remake included changes to include it.
+The game was received favourably and three more Cube Escape games were released that same year.
+Later, the duo released Rusty Lake Hotel, the first of four games in the main Rusty Lake series, along with Roots and Paradise, all intended to be playable without experiencing any of the other games in the series while still expanding the overall universe.
+In 2018, Cube Escape: Paradox was released, alongside with a short film, bearing the same name; both game and film are telling the story of a detective Dale Vandermeer, mysteriously stuck in his memories and locked inside the territory of the Rusty Lake.